PandaGeek1024/Flutter_Shopper/README.md

 # flutter_shoper

-A sample app to demo how to use GoRouter and riverpod.
+A sample app to demo the usage of GoRouter and riverpod.
 It also introduce the state flow pattern.